Code

 labs(x = "Standard deviation of heights", y = "", linetype = "Prior")

 As you can see, both distributions have longish tails, allowing for the possibility of high standard deviations.
 There are some notable differences between the two priors, though.
-Our prior puts more weight on a standard deviation larger than 0, while the default prior reflects a belief in which a standard deviation of 0 is most likely.
+My prior puts more weight on a standard deviation larger than 0, while the default prior reflects a belief in which a standard deviation of 0 is most likely.
 However, both priors are quite weak.

 So far we have inspected each prior in isolation, but we can also use our priors to simulate heights and see if the distribution of heights makes sense.
 This is called a prior predictive check.